Dental Implants in Skokie, IL

 - Better Self-Image: Implants help you restore your smile and rejuvenate your appearance.

-How to Replace One Missing Tooth
+Replacing One Missing Tooth

 In the past, dental bridges were the most common tooth replacement option when a single tooth was missing.
 Today, the advances in medical and dental technology allow us to replace a single missing tooth with a dental implant.
 Dental implants are currently the most advanced tooth replacement options.
 They not only provide the patient with the most natural look, function, and feel, but they also allow you to keep healthy neighboring teeth that otherwise would have been filed down with bridges.

-How to Replace Multiple Missing Teeth
+Replacing Multiple Missing Teeth

 When a patient is missing more than one tooth, their teeth can be replaced by implant-supported dental bridges instead of traditional bridges or removable partials (depending on the location and the number of missing teeth).
 Implant-supported bridges are permanently fixed to the patient’s jawbone, allowing them to look and feel natural without any inconvenience or pain.